 9. Review and Update Your Plan Regularly

-Regularly review and update your estate plan to reflect changes in your life, such as marriage, divorce, the birth of children, or significant financial changes.
+Regularly review and update your estate plan to reflect changes in your life.
+This may include marriage, divorce, the birth of children or significant financial changes.
 Keeping your estate plan current will help you keep it aligned with your intentions.

 Why Estate Planning Is So Important